The Psychology of Connection: The Art of Connecting with People from the Heart

 As for the psychology of connection, we should mention that it came from the business world, specifically marketing.
 Commercial researchers and presidents of big companies want to know what underlying processes make consumers feel more “connected” or attracted to one product and not another.

-Sometimes our purchasing decisions are controlled by such unconscious, complex, and inexplicable processes that even neuro-marketing experts can’t figure them out.
+Sometimes our purchasing decisions are controlled by such unconscious, complex, and inexplicable processes that even neuro-marketing experts can’t figure out.

 So, this scientific approach — developing over a decade — offers interesting statistics and material that researchers and psychologists in the field of personality took and shifted over from the marketing sector to a separate branch.